magento/merchdocs/src/catalog/product-create-bundle.md

     ![]({% link images/images/product-bundle.png %}){: .zoom}
     _Bundle Product_

-The selection of options appears when the customer clicks either the _Customize_ and _Add to Cart_ button.
+The selection of options appears when the customer clicks either _Customize_ or _Add to Cart_.
 Because the products that are included in the bundle vary, the SKU, Price, and Weight can be set to either a dynamic or fixed value.

 {:.bs-callout-info}
 Minimum Advertised Price (MAP) is not available for Bundle products with dynamic pricing.